-Geographical factors Schools Response There are a number of major construction works taking place in the locality, e.g. Lidl construction, A1 upgrade.
-All children receive safety awareness assemblies.
-Social and economic factors Schools Response Derelict buildings within the community.
-We teach pupils about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
-Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
-Peer Group factors Schools Response Pupils have older siblings who may be influential to younger family members.
-Our curriculum teaches pupils about the issue of 'peer pressure'.
-Pupils engage in different scenarios and are given choices to make through role play.
-Pupils are taught to be confident and assertive through our PSHCE curriculum.
+Geographical factors Schools Response The school is located close to the River Tyne.
+Through assemblies and the PSHCE curriculum, all children will be taught about the dangers of swimming in rivers and open waters.
+Social and economic factors Schools Response High rate of anti-social behaviour within the local community.
+Issues with young people illegally riding motor bikes/scooters within the community.
+Through the school curriculum, additional activities are planned with community partners to enable children to build up pride within their local area.
+Through assemblies and the PSHCE curriculum, children are taught about the impacts of anti-social behaviour and road safety.
+The school continue to endeavour to build up strong links with local Police officers and community support officers.
+Peer Group factors Schools Response Children have older siblings who may be influential to younger family members.
+Our curriculum teaches children about the issue of 'peer pressure'.
+Children engage in different scenarios and are given choices to make through role play.
+Children are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
-Home factors Schools Response Lots of our pupils are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
-Schools Response Through our Computing Curriculum, pupils are taught about online safety.
-Every pupil has signed our 'Acceptable Use' contract.
+We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
+Home factors Schools Response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+Through our Computing Curriculum, children are taught about online safety.
+Every child has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too.
 Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
-This proactive and responsive approach allows us to target certain groups of pupils or individuals and gives us the flexibility to respond to school incidents.
-Parents are also given the opportunity to meet our advisor and talk with him during our parental workshops during 'online safety' week.
-We offer half termly drop in sessions where parents can ask for advice on adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts.
+This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.